paulfioravanti/presentations/hand_coded/hand_coded.md

 ![inline fill](https://www.dropbox.com/s/yanb19wuoev0ck9/kinesis_advantage.jpg?dl=1)

 ^
-The second ability is to take better advantage of ergonomic keyboard options that can make your typing experience more pleasant (since we are on keyboards for many hours a day).<br />
+The second perk is to take better advantage of ergonomic keyboard options that can make your typing experience more pleasant (since we are on keyboards for many hours a day).<br />
-They can also potentially reduce your risk of developing issues like carpal tunnel syndrome, so that you can continue coding comfortably for many more years to come, which is always a plus.
+They can also potentially reduce your risk of developing issues like carpal tunnel syndrome, so that you can continue coding comfortably for many more years to come.

 ---